 ALEXANDRIA, Va.
 (May 2, 2016) – The National Credit Union Administration announced today that it will host a May 25 listening session to solicit input on ways it can enhance its Minority Depository Institutions Preservation Program.

 The listening session will be held at NCUA’s Central Office, 1775 Duke Street, Alexandria, Virginia, beginning at 2 p.m.
 Eastern.
 The event will run approximately 90 minutes.
 To attend in person, please register by email to OMWImail@ncua.gov.

 In addition, the listening session will be available over livestream.
-Registration is necessary and available online here (opens new window).
+Registration is necessary and available online here (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 Participants will use this same link to log into the livestream, which will begin 15 minutes before the listening session starts.
 There is no charge to view the livestream.

 Once registered, participants will receive a link they can use to test their systems.
 Participants with technical questions about accessing the livestream may email firstname.lastname@example.org.

 The listening session will begin with a brief overview of how a credit union can designate itself as a minority depository institution and the benefits of participating in the program.
 NCUA’s Office of Minority and Women Inclusion Director Monica Davy will then lead a panel of experts who will share insights on how to better support and preserve minority depository institutions.

 The panelists include:

 - Timothy Anderson, board chairman, African American Credit Union Coalition